 Social Science Research Coordinator

-The Stanford Prevention Research Center (SPRC) is seeking a Social Science Research Coordinator to perform administrative and operational duties to support research conducted by the Healthy Aging Research and Technology Solutions (HARTS) Lab, working under the direction and supervision of the principal investigator and/or study coordinator/supervisor.
+The Division of General Pediatrics at Stanford University is seeking a Social Science Research Coordinator to perform administrative and operational duties to support research or develop public programs and policies, applying basic knowledge and understanding of scientific theory.
+Work under the direction and supervision of the principal investigator and/or study coordinator/supervisor.

 * - Other duties may also be assigned